Netflix is available in over 190 countries (basically everywhere except China, Crimea, North Korea, and Syria).

 Can I Use a DNS Proxy to Change My Country?

-There are plenty of DNS proxies that claim to unblock Netflix and other streaming services.
+There are plenty of DNS proxies that claim to offer access to Netflix and other streaming services.

 However, DNS proxies don’t offer the worldwide access a VPN does, nor do they offer encrypted protection for your internet connection.
 This means your online activities are left open for third parties to observe.